-Typhoon lashes south China after killing 36 in Philippines
+Typhoon lashes south China after killing 64 in Philippines

 “Because Mangkhut will bring winds and rains of extraordinary speeds, scope and severity, our preparation and response efforts will be greater than in the past,” Lee said.
 “Each department must have a sense of crisis, make a comprehensive assessment and plan, and prepare for the worst.”

 Hong Kong’s Cathay Pacific said all of its flights would be canceled between 2:30 a.m.
 Sunday and 4 a.m.
 Monday.
 The city of Shenzhen also canceled all flights between Sunday and early Monday morning.
-Hainan Airlines canceled 234 flights in the cities of Haikou, Sanya, Guangzhou, Shenzhen and Zhuhai scheduled this weekend.
+Hainan Airlines canceled 234 flights in the cities of Haikou, Sanya, Guangzhou, Shenzhen and Zhuhai scheduled over the weekend.

 In Macau, next door to Hong Kong, casinos were ordered to close from 11 p.m.
 Saturday, the first time such action was taken in the city, the South China Morning Post reported.
 Macau suffered catastrophic flooding during Typhoon Hato last year, leading to accusations of corruption and incompetence at its meteorological office.

-In Macau’s inner harbor district on Sunday, the water level reached 5 feet and was expected to rise further.
+In Macau’s inner harbor district, the water level reached 5 feet on Sunday and was expected to rise further.
 The district was one of the most affected by floods from Typhoon Hato, which left 10 people dead.

+In the northern Philippines, Mangkhut made landfall Saturday on the northeastern tip of Luzon island with sustained winds of 127 miles per hour and gusts of 158 mph.

-In the northern Philippines, about 40 to 50 people, mostly small-scale miners and their families, were feared to have been trapped by a landslide in the far-flung village of Ucab in Itogon town in Benguet province, Itogon Mayor Victorio Palangdan said by phone.
+Dozens of people, mostly small-scale miners and their families, were feared to have been trapped by a landslide in the far-flung village of Ucab in Itogon town in the northern Philippines’ Benguet province, Itogon Mayor Victorio Palangdan said by phone on Sunday.

 Palangdan said three villagers who nearly got buried by the huge pile of mud and rocks told authorities they saw residents rush into an old three-story building, a former mining bunkhouse that has been transformed into a chapel, at the height of the typhoon’s onslaught Saturday afternoon.